msprev/panzer/doc/README.md

 - For `metadata`, `template`, and `commandline`, if one style overrides another (say, a parent and child set `numbersections` to different values), then inheritance is non-additive, and only one (the child) wins.

-- For `preflight`, `filter`, `postflight` and `cleanup` if one style overrides another, then the 'winner' adds its items after those of the 'loser'.
+- For `preflight`, `lua-filter`, `filter`, `postflight` and `cleanup` if one style overrides another, then the 'winner' adds its items after those of the 'loser'.
     For example, if the parent adds to `postflight` an item `-run: latexmk.py`, and the child adds `- run: printlog.py`, then `printlog.py` will be run after `latexmk.py`

 - To remove an item from an additive list, add it as the value of a `kill` field: for example, `- kill: latexmk.py`

 Arguments passed to panzer directly on the command line trump any style settings, and cannot be overridden by any metadata setting.
-    Filters specified on the command line (via `--filter`) are run first, and cannot be removed. pandoc options set via panzer's command line invocation override any set via `commandline`.
+    Filters specified on the command line (via `--filter` and `--lua-filter`) are run first, and cannot be removed.
+    Lua filters are run before json filters. pandoc options set via panzer's command line invocation override any set via `commandline`.

 Multiple input files are joined according to pandoc's rules.